hmsayem/alumni-api/README.md

     "passing_year": 2021
 }
 ```
-> The request will create the above profile for the logged in user.
+> This request will create the above profile for the logged in user.

 ##### Get profile of a user
 ```http